OmkarKotkar22/OmkarKotkar22/README.md

 📱 Mobile: +91-9373322140
-💬 WhatsApp: Chat on WhatsApp
+🤝 Let's Connect: Email: omkar.engineer01@gmail.com
-🤝 Let's Connect: LinkedIn Profile | Email
+🤝 Let's Connect: LinkedIn Profile: https://www.linkedin.com/in/omkar-kotkar-44a109268/

 ______________________________________________________________________________________________________________________________________________________________________
 💻 Aspiring Software Engineer | 🚀 Problem Solver
 ______________________________________________________________________________________________________________________________________________________________________

 🚀 About Me
 ------------
 🔭 I have a strong desire to solve real-world issues and create software solutions that have an impact.
 💡 I enjoy constantly learning new things and developing my abilities.